yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-entries.markdown

 Using generic types as nested properties (i.e IDictionary<String, Object> features) will be read as IDictionary<Object, Object> when the above document is read from the space.

 There are two ways to receive back a dictionary of the same generic type.
-One is using the {{DocumentProperties}} class instead, and the other is to use a BinaryCustom storage type for the dynamic properties.
+One is using the `DocumentProperties` class instead, and the other is to use a BinaryCustom storage type for the dynamic properties.

-The {{DocumentProperties}} class extends IDictionary<String, Object> and besides being strongly typed to String keys and Object values, it provides better performance when used.
+The `DocumentProperties` class extends IDictionary<String, Object> and besides being strongly typed to String keys and Object values, it provides better performance when used.

 {code:java}
 public void WriteProduct2(ISpaceProxy spaceProxy)